 - Physical resources

-When teams have the right highly-skilled people, projects are 30% more likely to succeed.
+As an example, when teams have the right highly skilled people, projects are 30% more likely to succeed.
 Yet, a third of people don’t believe their teams have all the right skills for the project—a recipe for failure.

 This may, for example, mean adjusting timescales if you’re short on staff or increasing your budget if you need more specialist equipment.